Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 Paromomycin is a non-absorbable aminoglycoside indicated for the treatment of intestinal amebiasis but not specifically approved for cryptosporidiosis.
 Paromomycin in high doses is effective for the treatment of cryptosporidiosis in animal models.
 A meta-analysis of 11 published studies of paromomycin in humans reported a response rate of 67%; however, there were few cures, relapses were common, and long-term success rates were only 33%.22 Two randomized trials comparing paromomycin with placebo demonstrated limited effectiveness of the drug among patients with AIDS and cryptosporidiosis.23,30,31 One case series suggested a better response rate in patients receiving paromomycin along with ART.32 Paromomycin may be used instead of nitazoxanide in conjunction with ART, but never instead of ART (CIII).

 Special Considerations with Regard to Starting ART

-As noted above, patients with cryptosporidiosis should be offered ART as part of the initial management of their infection (AII).
-PIs can inhibit Cryptosporidium in vitro and in animal models, thus some authorities feel that PI-based ART is preferable in patients with documented cryptosporidiosis (CIII).22,23
+As noted above, patients with cryptosporidiosis should be offered ART as part of the initial management of cryptosporidiosis (AII).
+In vitro and in animal models, PIs can inhibit Cryptosporidium, but there is no clinical evidence that PI-based ART is preferable in patients with documented cryptosporidiosis (CIII).33,34

 Monitoring of Response to Therapy and Adverse Events (including IRIS)

 Patients should be monitored closely for signs and symptoms of volume depletion, electrolyte imbalance, weight loss, and malnutrition.
-Total parenteral nutrition may be indicated in certain patients (CIII).
-Immune reconstitution inflammatory syndrome (IRIS) has not been described in association with treatment of cryptosporidiosis.
+Immune reconstitution inflammatory syndrome (IRIS) has been described in association with 3 cases of extra-intestinal cryptosporidiosis.35